khalid-hussain/shaheen/chap11.md

 breath.

 The clouds had cleared in the sky and the stars were shining bright.
-As Badr Bin Mughira intended to get up, he heard the sound of some footsteps.
+As Badr bin Mughira intended to get up, he heard the sound of some footsteps.
 He quickly got up, tiptoed and stood behind a tree.
 Moments later, in the darkness, he saw two men walking along the banks of the river.
 He cautiously followed them from behind the trees.